Most coronavirus deaths occurred in countries where majority of adults are overweight

 In Britain, overweight coronavirus patients were 67 percent likelier to require intensive care, and obese patients three times likelier.

+Prime Minister Boris Johnson, who was hospitalized and required oxygen therapy after contracting the disease last spring, has campaigned in recent months for Britons to lose weight to reduce health risks and support the country’s overburdened National Health Service.

+Speaking last year, Johnson said he had long struggled with his weight and was “too fat” when he was sickened with the disease that has claimed more than 124,000 lives in the United Kingdom.
+He is often spotted out running near his home in central London alongside his personal trainer.

-These findings were near-uniform across the globe, the report said, and found that increased body weight was the second greatest predictor after old age of hospitalization and higher risk of death of covid-19.
+The World Obesity Federation findings were near-uniform across the globe, the report said, and found that increased body weight was the second greatest predictor after old age of hospitalization and higher risk of death of covid-19.

 As a result, the London-based federation urged governments to prioritize overweight people for coronavirus testing and vaccinations.